rj-may/rj-may.github.io/index.md

 -  🌎 [Global Earth Sytems](https://github.com/rj-may/GES)
 This is the code for my co-authored paper called "Effect of methane mitigation on global temperature under a permafrost feedback."
-The paper as a part of Global Environmental Changes Advances [here](https://doi.org/10.1016/j.gecadv.2024.100005).
+The paper is published as a part of Global Environmental Changes Advances [here](https://doi.org/10.1016/j.gecadv.2024.100005).

 This involved using sci-py and systems of non-linear differential equations to estimate the effect of different methane mitigation scenarios.
+Then, visualizing them with a various plots.

 - 🪐 [Yoda Chat Bot](https://github.com/rj-may/yoda_chat)
 Fine-tuned language model that answers Star Wars trivia questions in Yoda’s voice.
-Uses a vector database to search over trivia questions to help answers Star Wars questions.
+Uses a vector database to search over trivia questions to help give context Star Wars questions.

-Includes LoRA training via Unsloth.
-Inference is done locally with Ollama.
+Includes LoRA training via Unsloth and how gguf file was created.
+Inference is performed locally with Ollama.

 ## Other work